chaseruskin/orbit/docs/src/tutorials/gates_revisited.md

 - We want a way to specify which I/O pins of the FPGA will be used during placement and routing
 - We want a way to specify whether to program the FPGA bitstream to SRAM storage (volatile) or flash storage (nonvolatile).

 After searching through Yilinx documentation for hours, you learn that the Yilinx design tool can accept .ydc files for FPGA pin assignments.
-Let's edit our yilinx target to collect any .ydc files our project may have during `orbit`'s planning step.
+Let's edit our yilinx target to collect any .ydc files our project may have during Orbit's planning step.

 Filename: .orbit/config.toml
 ``` toml